Culhane/vakzz.github.io/_posts/2017-07-10-pyzzeria---polictf-2017.markdown

 ![hmac][hmac]

-As expected if failed, but we are told that our request has been logged to http://pyzzeria.chall.polictf.it/warehouse/logs/tampering_attempts.
+As expected it failed, but we are told that our request has been logged to http://pyzzeria.chall.polictf.it/warehouse/logs/tampering_attempts.
 Following that link returns a 403, same with `logs`, but `warehouse` shows directory listing containing `dev`, and inside that are a bunch of shared libraries:

 ![dev][dev]